raspberrypi/documentation/hardware/raspberrypi/bootmodes/net_tutorial.md

 sudo umount proc
 ```

-You need to find the settings of your local network.
-You need to find the address of your router (or gateway), which you can find with:
+Now, you have to find the settings of your local network.
+You need to find the address of your router (or gateway), which can be done with:
 ```
 ip route | grep default | awk '{print $3}'
 ```